cair/convolutional-tsetlin-machine-tutorial/README.md

   <img width="60%" src="https://github.com/olegranmo/blob/blob/master/Convolution_Example.png">
 </p>
 <p>
+To make the clauses location-aware, each patch is further enhanced with its coordinates within the image (see figure).
+Location awareness may prove useful in applications where both patterns and their location are distinguishing features, e.g. recognition of facial features such as eyes, eyebrows, nose, mouth, etc. in facial expression recognition.
+These coordinates are incorporated as additional propositional variables, however, for the sake of clarity, I will not considere these coordinates further here.

 Each conjunctive clause is then evaluated on each patch.
 For each clause, the outcome for each patch is ORed to produce the output of the clause.
 The figure shows this procedure for one of the clauses in our 2D Noisy XOR example.
 </p>